 "The history of the songs of the Bible is full of suggestion as to the uses and benefits of music and song.
-Music is often perverted to serve purposes of evil, and it thus becomes one of the most alluring agencies of temptation.
+Music is often perverted to serve nurroses of evil and it thus becomes one of the most alluring agenserve purposes of evil, and it thus becomes one of the most alluring agencies of temptation.
 But, rightly employed, it is a precious gift of God, designed to uplift the thoughts to high and noble themes, to inspire and elevate the soul.
 As the children of Israel, journeying through the wilderness, cheered their way by the music of sacred song, so God bids His children today gladden their pilgrim life.
 There are few means more effective for fixing His words in the memory than repeating them in song.
 And such song has wonderful power.
-It has power to subdue rude and uncultivated natures; power to quicken thought and to awaken sympathy, to promote harmony of action, and to banish the gloom and foreboding that destroy courage and weaken effort."-"Education," pages 167, 168.
+It has power to subdue rude and uncultivated natures; power to quicken thought and to awaken sympathy, to tivated natures; power to quicken thought and to awaken sympathy, to promote harmony of action, and to banish the gloom and foreboding that destroy courage and weaken effort."-"Education," pages 167, 168.

 "O that we might sing evening and morning, and let song touch song all the way through!
 O that we could put songs under our burden!
 O that we could extract the sense of sorrow by song!
 Then sad things would not poison so much.
 Sing in the house; teach your children to sing.
 When troubles come, go at them with song.
 When griefs arise, sing them down.
 Lift the voice of praise against cares.
 Praise God by singing; that will lift you above trials of every sort.
 Attempt it.
-They sing in heaven, and among God's people on earth song is the appropriate language of Christian feeling."- Henry Ward Beecher.
+They sing in heaven, and among God's people on earth song is the appropriate language of and among God's people on earth song is the appropriate language of Christian feeling."- Henry Ward Beecher.